WWPass authentication plugin for WordPress.

-From your WordPress Dashboard, install and activate the WWPass Plugin for WordPress.
+From WordPress Dashboard, install and activate the WWPass plugin for WordPress.

-Register your site with WWPass to get your Service Provider ID (SPID) at https://developers.wwpass.com/documentation.
+Register your web site in WWPass and receive your Service Provider ID (SPID), see https://developers.wwpass.com/documentation/get-started

 Once you have completed the process you will have three types of files: